frank26080115/Bones-3D-Printer/other_pages/externalmosfet.md

 What should we do?

 A diode is a semiconductor device that allows current to flow only in one direction.
-Zener diodes are a special type of diode that does the same thing, except when the backward voltage is too much, then it allows current to flow the other way.
+Zener diodes [(Wikipedia article)](https://en.wikipedia.org/wiki/Zener_diode) are a special type of diode that does the same thing, except when the backward voltage is too much, then it allows current to flow the other way.
 A common usage for a zener diode is to set a voltage limit.
 We can limit the gate voltage to 8V by using a 8V zener diode.
 This will keep the beefy MOSFET safe from a power supply that's outputting more voltage.
 Watch the following animation where the voltage is increased, and watch the gate voltages, see how they are limited by the zener diodes.

 ![](../images/lessonexternalmosfet/zenerdiodedifferentvoltages.gif)

 But static electricity is hundreds or thousands of volts, and it could be positive or negative.
-It's a good idea to also add some diodes that are made specifically to handle static electricity, such as bi-directional TVS diodes.
+It's a good idea to also add some diodes that are made specifically to handle static electricity, such as bi-directional TVS diodes [(Wikipedia article)](https://en.wikipedia.org/wiki/Transient-voltage-suppression_diode).

 ![](../images/lessonexternalmosfet/tvsdiodesymbol.png)